ljw222/Mitrani-Tutoring/documents/design-journey.md

 [Also, describe how the interactivity connects with the needs of the clients/target audience.]
 1)
-  We will have a page where the user can sign in, and view their existing appointments, make new appointments, as well as cancel appointments.
+  We will have a page where the user can sign in, and view their existing appointments, make new appointments, edit appointments, as well as cancel appointments.
 This page will be userful to existing clients as they will have one central place to keep track of all information regarding tutoring appointments.

   To implement this page, we will have to implement the login/logout feature, by creating session cookies and a table with user ids and their corresponding hashed passwords.
 To make a new appointment, there will be a form that the user can fill out.
 When the form is submitted, we will check that that specific time is available, and then insert the new appointment information into the database.
 Each appointment will also have a corresponding button where the user can cancel the appointment.
 2)
-  On the reviews/testimonials page, we will have a feature where the user can sort the reviews.
+  On the testimonials page, we will have a feature where the user can sort the testimonials.
 They will be able to sort by date, rating, and age group.
 This is important for potential clients, as they want to know whether this tutor is reputable.

   To implement this feature, we will have a drop down menu, where users can sort by specific tags.

+3)
+  On the testimonials and student center page, we will have a form so logged in users can submit testimonials.
+This is to ensure that only actual clients of Laurie can submit testimonials if they have proper login credentials.
+Once users submit testimonials, they will be added to the testimonials database table and show on the testimonials page.

 ## Work Distribution